top of page

 Furthermore, the following specific atmospheric ingredients are known to favor large hail in severe convective storms including supercells :

-• High elevation : This limits the time hailstones have to melt before reaching the ground which increases the probability of receiving larger hail (the Jura and northern/southern Alpine foothills are notorious for large hail
+• High elevation : This limits the time hailstones have to melt before reaching the ground which increases the probability of receiving larger hail (the Jura and northern/southern Alpine foothills are notorious for large hail)

 • Low freezing levels : This limits the time hailstones have to melt before reaching the ground as well and also increases the vertical depth within the storm cloud where hailstone formation is possible.

 • Dry mid-level air : This favors evaporational cooling of environmental air into a thunderstorm and will result in a lower wet-bulb zero level, thereby also limiting the time hailstones have to melt before reaching the ground.
-This same dry entrainment can also favor strong downdraft driven straight-line winds at the surface.
+This same dry entrainment can also favor strong downdraft-driven straight-line winds at the surface.

 • High CAPE : This is probably the most important factor in determining hail size.
 The higher the CAPE, the higher the upward vertical velocities inside the updraft which directly aids in suspending heavier/larger hailstones and accumulating ice layers on them within the thunderstorm.

 • High vertical wind shear : Strong mid/upper-level winds tilt the updraft which allows a separation between the updraft and the downdraft.
-This in turn allows both the updraft and downdraft to become stronger and for CAPE to be maximized to its fullest potential since precipitation loading becomes less of a problem.
+This in turn allows both the updraft and downdraft to strenghten and for CAPE to be maximized to its fullest potential since precipitation loading becomes less of a problem.

 • Low precipitable water (PW) : Since the weight of the precipitation will influence the strength of the updraft to some extent even in tilted storms, airmasses with higher moisture values will result in more precipitation loading.
 This will tend to reduce the CAPE since the force of gravity pushes down on the hydrometeors.
 Therefore low PW values when coupled with high CAPE can produce large hailstones.
-Low precipitation supercells are notorious for producing large hail.
+Low precipitation supercells are notorious for producing very large hail.

 So to summarize :